-When we bought this apartment (more on that here) we knew the weakest link was the kitchen.
+When we bought this apartment (more on that here) we knew the weakest link was the kitchen, and we knew a farmhouse kitchen reno was in order, eventually.
 While it looked livable, the cabinets were falling apart and from 1999.
 They were made of a fake wood, and the previous owner put a white plastic coating over the top.
-We didn't love the granite, it just wasn't our style, and the appliances were all older.
-It wasn't a renovation we felt needed to happen ASAP, but we knew eventually we'd make it happen.
+We didn’t love the granite, it just wasn’t our style, and the appliances were all older.
+It wasn’t a renovation we felt needed to happen ASAP, but we knew eventually we’d make it happen.

 After we found out I was pregnant, our timeline for renovating sped up a bit.
 We are the kind of people who like to continue to live in our home while we renovate, and we weren’t sure if we’d be down with that with a little baby around.

 Enter Lowe’s.
 We already used Lowe’s to add our wood flooring in, so we figured we’d use them for our kitchen as well.
 This time around, we hit a ton of road bumps along the way.
 It’s not that I would say don’t use Lowe’s, because we are SO happy with how the kitchen came out, but just be aware that it’s not as smooth sailing as maybe hiring an outside contractor who is going to be on your job day-to-day monitoring the step by step.